 Find answers to common questions about File Server and its capabilities in Oracle Integration Generation 2.

-File Server is available for new and existing Oracle Integration Generation 2 instances.
+File Server is available for new and existing Oracle Integration Generation 2 instances in all regions.

 Users can connect in these ways, depending on their role: